tomwassenberg/certbot-ocsp-fetcher/README.md

 - nginx (tested with 1.10.3)

 ## Usage
 The script should be run with privileges that allow it to access the directory that Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
 You should run it periodically, for instance by using the included systemd service + timer, or by adding it to the user's crontab.
 It can be run as
 follows:

-`# ./certbot-ocsp-fetcher.sh [-c/--certbot-dir DIRECTORY] [-o/--output-dir
+`# ./certbot-ocsp-fetcher.sh [-c/--certbot-dir DIRECTORY]
-DIRECTORY]`
+[-n/--cert-name CERTNAME] [-o/--output-dir DIRECTORY]`

+The filename of the OCSP response is the name of the certificate lineage (as used by Certbot) with the DER extension.
+Be sure to point nginx to the OCSP response(s) by using the `ssl_stapling_file` directive in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.

-When you want to use this as a deploy hook (Certbot >= 0.17.0), append `--deploy-hook "/path/to/certbot-ocsp-fetcher.sh"` to the Certbot command you would normally use when requesting a certificate.
+When you want to use this tool as a deploy hook (available in Certbot >=0.17.0), append `--deploy-hook "/path/to/certbot-ocsp-fetcher.sh"` to the Certbot command you would normally use when requesting a certificate.

-When you can't use Certbot >= 0.17.0, use the `--renew-hook` flag instead.
+When you can't use Certbot >=0.17.0, use the `--renew-hook` flag instead.
 The difference between `--deploy-hook` and `--renew-hook` is that a renew hook is not invoked during the first issuance in a certificate lineage, but only during its renewals.
-Be aware that in Certbot < 0.10.0, hooks were [not saved] in the renewal configuration of a certificate.
+Be aware that in Certbot <0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

-The output directory, where the OCSP responses are saved, defaults to `/etc/nginx/ocsp-cache`, if not specified with the `-o/--output-dir` parameter.
-The filename of the OCSP response is the name of the certificate lineage (as used by Certbot) with the DER extension.
-The configuration directory of Certbot, that certbot-ocsp-fetcher uses to process the certificates, defaults to `/etc/letsencrypt`.
-This can be changed by using the `-c/--certbot-dir` parameter.
+### CLI parameters
+- `-c, --certbot-dir`\
+  Specify the configuration directory of the Certbot instance, that is used to process the certificates.
+When not passed, this defaults to `/etc/letsencrypt`.\
   Note that this doesn't apply when the script is used as a Certbot hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.

-Be sure to use the `ssl_stapling_file` directive in the OCSP directives in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.
+- `-n,--cert-name`\
+  Specify the name of the certificate lineage (as used by Certbot) that you want to fetch an OCSP response for.

+- `-o,--output-dir`\
+  Specify the directory where OCSP responses are saved.
+When not passed, this defaults to `/etc/nginx/ocsp-cache`.

  [Certbot]: https://github.com/certbot/certbot
  [#812]: https://trac.nginx.org/nginx/ticket/812